Karanikishey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all regular files that are present in the current directory and all its subfolders
+script that counts the number of directories and sub directories in the current directory